capesstack/capes/etherpad/build_operate_maintain.md

 In the event that you have any issues, here are some things you can check to make sure they're operating as intended.

 You may be having an issue with your firewall.
 Check the troubleshooting steps [here](../landing_page/build_operate_maintain.md#troubleshooting)

+Check with the Etherpad project maintainers at http://etherpad.org/

 If you're still unable to access the Etherpad page from a web browser, [please file an issue](https://github.com/capesstack/capes/issues).